 The PQM will identify any concerns during the termly phone call, provide support and escalate as required.
 In order to resolve any issues you may have in meeting our quality assurance measures, the PQM will create an action plan with goals and timescales, and support you through the process.
 If you do not make adequate progress against the action plan, we will notify IfATE of our intention to remove approval status.

 Live assessment monitoring

 Each assessment in the Technical Qualification is set and marked by Pearson.

-The Core examinations and the Employer Set Project will be sat under exam conditions, following JCQ's ICE guidance.
+The Core Examinations must be assessed under exam conditions, following JCQ's Instructions for Conducting Examinations (ICE).